-Ditch the booze for Dry January with these zero and low-alcohol alternatives
+Ban the booze with these zero and low-alcohol alternatives

 How many calories are in alcohol-free wine?

 Generally speaking, the higher the alcohol content, the higher the calories.
-Which means Dry January is good news for your waistline!
 A 250ml glass of regular white wine contains around 190 kcal, while red is even higher at 228 kcal.
 Alcohol-free wine is a great low-calorie option, containing roughly 9 calories per glass, depending on the brand.

 How many calories are in alcohol-free beer?